 Centuries later, Muslims invaded and tried to convert everyone they conquered to Islam.
 In general, they were successful.
 However, the folks of the white tribe were pretty cantankerous and wanted no part of Islam.
 Apparently, they were such a bother that the Muslims decided to leave them alone.
 This region of Afghanistan came to be known as Kafiristan, after the Arabic word “kafir” (كافر), meaning “infidel” – land of the infidels.

 Once again, centuries later, the Umayyad Caliphate recruited soldiers (probably by bonking them on the head and dragging them off) for excursions to what is now Spain.
 A bunch of these cantankerous kafirs went along for the ride.
 This was around 1000 CE.

 Once again, centuries later, some of these cantankerous kafirs left Spain during the Aragonese conquest of the Kingdom of Naples.
-At this point, they’d set themselves up with a nice little merchant fleet, so it’s not unlikely that they were recruited to provide transportation to the Aragonese.
+At this point, they’d set themselves up with a nice little merchant fleet, so it’s not unlikely that they were contracted to provide transportation to the Aragonese.
 This conquest, history tells us, was a long, drawn-out, and ugly affair.

 In the end, the kafirs decided to settle in Meta di Sorrento around 1450.
 These folks changed their name from “Kafir” to the italianized “Cafiero”.

 Carlo Cafiero (1846 -1892) was an anarcho-communist of some note, who interacted with both Marx and Engels.
 See: Wikipedia article on Cafiero, and this chapter from Richard Drake’s Apostles and Agitators: Italy’s Marxist Revolutionary Tradition, and this biography from Paul M. Perrone’s, Carlo Cafiero’s Compendium of Capital.
 Inclusion of cousin Carlo’s history here is not an endorsement of his political philosophy.